-- 1. Understand the professional standards for the usage, structure, and format of emails and interoffice memos in the digital-era workplace. - 2.
+- 1. Understand e-mail, memos, and the professional standards for their usage, structure, and format in the digital era workplace. - 2.
 Explain workplace instant messaging and texting as well as their liabilities and best practices. - 3.
 Identify professional applications of podcasts and wikis. - 4.
 Describe how businesses use blogs to connect with internal and external audiences, and list best practices for professional blogging. - 5.
-Address business uses of social media networks, and assess their advantages as well as risks.
+Define the advantages and risks of business uses of social media networks.